qmackay/ONP-Scraper/README.md

-This scraper is only set up for Olympic National Park - Wilderness Permits.
-It should work for anything, but will require manual tweaking.
-I run it on Google Colab at 2 minute intervals.
-Can also run locally with a few modifications.
+This scraper is only set up for Olympic National Park - Wilderness Permits and Mt Rainier Wilderness Permits.

+The structure is here, so with a bit of know-how you could probably get it to work with most permits (I have had problems with Yosemite, though).

 This is one of my first ever projects - I only code out of necessity!
 Don't make fun of it!